ubc-library-rc/intro-static-webpages/write-markdown-files.md

 <br>
 **Commit your changes** and enjoy the products of your hard work!

-## 4. Create a second markdown page
+## Create a second markdown page
 Prompt: How would you create a second markdown page for your website?

 What steps would you need to take?
-What would you need to change in the front matter?

 ### Some More Notes